IBM Cloud Docs

 About Block Storage for VPC

-IBM® Cloud Block Storage for Virtual Private Cloud provides hypervisor-mounted, high-performance data storage for your virtual server instances that you can provision within an IBM Cloud® Virtual Private Cloud (VPC).
+IBM® Cloud Block Storage for Virtual Private Cloud provides high-performance data storage for your virtual server instances that you can provision within an IBM Cloud® Virtual Private Cloud (VPC).
 The VPC infrastructure provides rapid scaling across zones and extra performance and security.

 Overview